mydata-space/Industries-Layoffs-Analysis/README.md

-# MySQL Workbench and Power BI Industries-Layoffs-Analysis(2020-2023)
+# The USA covid-19 Layoffs Analysis by Industry : Data Cleaning and Exploration

 ## Project Overview :
 In this project I explore the industry layoffs during the COVID-19 pandemic.
 The dataset, sourced from Kaggle, contains 1,995 records from 2020 to 2023.